MikkelHegn/windows-containers-workshop/labs/lab-01/README.md

 ## Notes

-In this workshop there are two environments that you can run this lab in.

-### Windows 10 Host with Docker for Windows
+### Local Windows Machine
----

-Ensure you have switched to **Windows Containers**.
-You can do this by right-clicking on the Docker icon in the sytem tray and selecting the `Switch to Windows containers...` option.

-Windows Containers will only run under Hyper-V isolation on a Windows 10 Host, so you will not experience any failures due to Build version mismatches.
-If you would like to understand the various failures that you can see when Build versions are mismatched, look at leveraging one of the Window Server 1803 Hosts for this lab.
+You can use a local host, but some things may work differently.

-### Windows Server 1803 Host
+### Windows Server 2019 Host
----

-You can connect to one of the provisioned Windows Server 1803 Hosts by using the ip address, username and password provided to you by the workshop coach.
+You can connect to one of the provisioned Windows Server 2019 Hosts by using the ip address, username and password provided to you by the workshop coach. *TO DO Provide a script to provision a correctly configured machine that works in the Azure Cloud Shell*

 Run the following in a Powershell prompt to RDP to the Windows Server 1803 Host.
 You will be prompted for your username and password.